hjoukl/cpycourse/docs/training/lessons/send-mail/send-mail.md

         ??? pied-piper "Python Email client using 'MailServer' class"

-            This example requires unauthenticated SMTP server access and a local user name that is usable as E-Mail receiver.
+            This example requires unauthenticated SMTP server access and a local user name that is usable as the email receiver.

             ``` python title="sendmail.py"
             --8<-- "training/lessons/send-mail/sendmail.py"